Laundry-96/Pyrshell/README.md

-# Shelly
+# Pyrshell
-	Shelly is a simple shell, that is being developed for me to get a better handle on rust
+	Pyrshell is a simple shell, that is being developed for me to get a better handle on rust

 ## Prerequisites
 	Rust-Lang 1.13.0